yyong-brs/learn-kubernetes/chapter9.md

 This exercise is a partitioned update that rolls out a new version of the Postgres container image, but only to the secondary Pods, which is a single Pod in this case, as shown in figure 9.16.
 When you use the app in read-only mode, you’ll see that it connects to the updated secondary, which still contains the replicated data from the previous Pod.

 ![图9.16](.\images\Figure9.16.png)

-​								**Figure 9.16 Partitioned updates to StatefulSets let you update secondaries and leave the primary unchanged.**
+<center>图 9.16 Partitioned updates to StatefulSets let you update secondaries and leave the primary unchanged.</center>

 This rollout is complete, even though the Pods in the set are running from different specs.
 For a data-heavy application in a StatefulSet, you may have a suite of verification jobs that you need to run on each updated Pod before you’re happy to continue the rollout, and a partitioned update lets you do that.
 You can manually control the pace of the release by running successive updates with decreasing partition values, until you remove the partition altogether in the final update to finish the set.